stuartcallum/blog/content/posts/phuket.md

 +++
 Okay, *technically* my trip didn't start here.
 I flew into George Town in Malaysia with Mum.
 George Town is nice and definitely worth a visit.
 On my last night in George Town, disaster struck.
 My phone got the [white screen of death.](https://www.reddit.com/r/Tech_Philippines/comments/1d7oble/white_screen_of_death_for_iphone_13_series/) A common theme for the rest of my trip.
 With my visa printed out and the name of my hostel written on a notepad, I nakedly embarked on my flight into Thailand.

 Stepping out of the airport, I swallowed a gulp of that familiar, muggy, topical humidity.
-Swarmed with taxi drivers like flys to shit, I was informed that my hostel was in fact on the other side of the island.
+Swarmed by taxi drivers like flys to shit, I was informed that my hostel was in fact on the other side of the island.
 Worse still, it was gonna cost $50 dollery-doos to get there.
 I had no phone.
 I couldn't fact check them.
 I agreed to the fee and was walking to the cab when I spotted a "*Local Bus →*" sign.
 "What about the bus?"
 I naively asked the driver.
 "There is no bus."
 He informed me.
 I was chased all the way to the terminal by "helpful" taxi drivers.
 They might have lied about the bus.
 But it was true - my hostel was on the other side of the island.